ecg-icas/icas/src/source/reference/get-report-summary.rst

 Name                    Type      Description
 ====================    ======    ============================================================================================
 startDate               String    Start date of the period for the report summary.
 Must be a valid date in format 'yyyy-MM-dd' endDate                 String    End date of the period for the report summary.
-Must be a valid date in format 'yyyy-mm-dd'
+Must be a valid date in format 'yyyy-MM-dd'
 ====================    ======    ============================================================================================